 -

-Enabling GTID is recommended because it makes replication simpler and helps ensure that the primary and replica servers are in sync with each other.
+Enabling Global Transaction Identifiers (GTIDs) is recommended because it simplifies replication by uniquely identifying transactions.
+This makes it easier to track them and ensures that the primary and replica servers are in sync.

 -